kvarak/dnd/docs/_Classes/paladin.md

 </div>

 ### Hammer Throw
-All hammers you wield, including light hammers, mauls, and warhammers, are considered magical and have the Thrown property, with a range of 30/60 ft.
+All hammers you wield, including light hammers, mauls, and warhammers, are considered magical and have the Thrown property with a range of 30/60 ft.
 Hammers you throw return to your hand at the end of your turn.

 At 18th level, you can throw a hammer in a 60 ft line as an ***action***.
 Make a single attack roll and compare it against the AC of each creature in this line, dealing damage normally on a hit.